Neta187/devops-exercise-nh/README.md

 The exercies wrriten in Python.
 The services are running in ubuntu virtual environment since I couldn't work with the provided Vagrant box.
 I used flask module in order to run the http services.

-####Notes:
+#### Notes:

-I performed a POST request with the following curl to check the counter: curl -i -H "Content-Type: application/json" -X POST -d {"ben":"2"} http://localhost:5001/smart_panda
+I performed a POST request with the following curl to check the counter:
+"curl -i -H "Content-Type: application/json" -X POST -d {"Panda":"2"} http://localhost:5001/smart_panda"

 #### My improvement tasks:

--The counting starting from zero on each service reload.
+* The counting starting from zero on each service reload.
--The ansilble should restart the services.
+* The ansilble should restart the services.